Chile: Futaleufú River & Multi-Sport

-The Futaleufú trip offers world class whitewater kayaking with hiking, mountain biking, fishing and horseback riding all from a safari-style riverside base camp.
+The Futaleufú offers some of the best whitewater in the world!
+Enjoy world-class paddling, kayaking, hiking, mountain biking, fishing and horseback riding all from a safari-style riverside base camp.

-Experience an action-packed kayaking adventure on Southern Chile’s Futaleufú River!
+Experience an action-packed whitewater adventure on Southern Chile’s Futaleufú River!

 Paddlers rejoice!
-Join us on an exhilarating vacation that offers the best in classic river kayaking on the renowned Futaleufú.
-This trip combines gorgeous water, monumental paddling, and extraordinary riverside lodging.
+Join us on an exhilarating trip that offers the best whitewater in the world on the renowned Futaleufú.
+This trip combines gorgeous water, monumental paddling, and extraordinary riverside lodging for the whitewater enthusiast.

 Enjoy it all from a deluxe riverside camp overlooking the turquoise blue waters of the Futaleufú River as it surges beneath Patagonia’s snowcapped mountains.
 The put-in is just steps away from camp and upstream from the non-stop action of the bridge-to bridge section, and just downstream from the world-famous Terminator rapids.
-Guides are available to coach you along and help you improve your moves from playboating to offering navigation on the best lines.
+Guides are available to lead you down the river on a raft or to coach you on the best kayak lines through the rapids.

 For non-kayakers, the Futa can also be experienced via raft with access to all the multi-sport activities as well!